Teaching English Jobs Abroad: The Good, the Bad, and the Ugly

 Working abroad is difficult.
 It's never easy to adjust to a new culture, new job, new social environment, and new home all at the same time.
 It's difficult to leave behind friends and family.
 These adjustments are hard enough with even the best job.
 However, they are next to impossible when compounded by an unfortunate employment situation.

 Do not be too impatient.
 Take your time.
 Ask questions.
 Compare job offers.
 Research.

-The English teaching industry, like most industries, does have its share of cheats, opportunists, and outright liars.
+The English teaching industry, like most industries, does have its share of opportunists.
 Always be wary.
 Always be skeptical.

 Good jobs do exist.
-But in some countries the bad and ugly are the majority, though they are being exposed progressively through the Web and word of mouth.
+But in some countries the bad and ugly are not uncommon, though they are being exposed progressively through the Web and word of mouth.
 Do your homework.